openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 The binding only communicates with the ELRO Connects system and K1 Connector using UDP in the local network.

 The binding exposes the devices' status and controls to openHAB.
+Console commands support adding and configuring devices on the hub.
-The K1 connector itself allows setting up scenes through a mobile application.
+The K1 connector allows setting up scenes through a mobile application.
 The binding supports selecting a specific scene.

 Many of the sensor devices are battery powered.